Film (FILM)

 This intensive hands-on course introduces students to the artistic and technical operation of video cameras and related equipment used for motion picture production.
 Camera movement, composition, focus, exposure, file formats, in-camera image modifications, application of post-production techniques in shaping the digital negative, and other elements of high-resolution image acquisition and processing are covered in this project-based course.
 Students will also learn the role of the Director of Photography and related positions on a film crew.

-Prerequisites: CMS 2100 and (CMS 2410 and CMS 2420) or FILM 1520
+Prerequisites: (CMS 2100 or FILM 2100) and (CMS 2410 or FILM 2400) and (CMS 2420 or FILM 2420) or FILM 1520

 FILM 3340.
 National Cinemas I (3)